watermelontools/watermelon-vscode/README.md

 Simply click the Watermelon icon on the sidebar.
 After that you can click any of the 2 different buttons Watermelon has.

-### View Git Blame
+### View Commit History

-Highlight a piece of code, and then click the View Git Blame button.
+Highlight a piece of code, and then click the `View Commit History` button.
 We will run Git Blame for you, and give you a table with the Git commit messages relevant to the piece of code you highlighted.

 ![watermelon screenshot](https://github.com/watermelontools/wm-extension/blob/dev/viewGitBlame.gif?raw=true)

-You may also highlight and right click on the code, you will find the 'Get Watermelon blame' command at the end.
+You may also highlight and right click on the code, you will find the 'View Commit History with Watermelon' command at the end.

 ### View Pull Requests